Djibouti flagWork & Business Guide · Djibouti

 Legal Status:

-No specific remote work law; general labor code applies.
-Digital nomad visa absent; work permits required for employment.
+No specific remote work law; governed by standard labor contracts.
+Digital nomad visa absent.

 Key Industries